 It's interesting to note that among glide baits, some anglers tip them and others say tipping glide baits reduces their natural swimming action.
 Among those who choose not to tip their glide baits, adding a natural fishing scent as an attractant makes sense.

-Pro Cure Super Gel is a natural based fishing scent made by grinding up popular forage species into a sticky and oily paste.
-When this paste is applied to fishing lures, a natural scent stream is given off in the water that help trigger strikes.
+Pro Cure Super Gel is a natural-based fishing scent made by grinding up popular forage species into a sticky and oily paste.
+When this paste is applied to fishing lures, a natural scent stream is given off in the water that helps trigger strikes.
 Pro Cure comes in different formulas and on Saginaw Bay the Trophy Walleye, Gizzard Shad, Emerald Shiner, Smelt and the new Goby scent are all popular choices.

 It's surprising how often jigging attracts fish, but it's the motionless dead stick rig that ends up generating the bite!
 Using both approaches at the same time puts the angler in the driver's seat and helps to ensure that the fish see more than one presentation.